hydratic/nukleus/TOOLCHAIN.md

 #### last updated: 9/8/18

-shedskin - Python to C++, used for sense
+cargo - used to get crates
+xargo - we need a cross compiler nasm - for assembly